opentorah/opentorah/README.md

 Data generated by the data generator resides under `duild/data`.
 References to the generated data encountered in the DocBook documents are resolved to files in that directory.

-For output formats that require post-processing or packing, intermediate results are deposited under `build/docBookTmp`.
+For output formats that require post-processing or packing, intermediate output is under `build/docBookTmp`.
+For documents listed in the `documents` property, intermediate output is placed under a subdirectory with the same name as the document.

 ## Past ##